KevinChngJY/stock_advisor_bot/Section5_RASA_NGROK_Telegram.md

 <img src="https://github.com/KevinChngJY/stock_advisor_bot/blob/main/Image/credentiasyml.png" width="635" height="410"
      style="float: left; margin-right: 0px;" />

-(Put your own token to the link in the diagram above)
+(Put your own token to the link in the above diagram)

+Besides, you have to change the chatbot name for the verify in the above diagram.

 ---